Five Peruvian Restaurants Reached 2024 World’s Top 100 List

 It should come as no surprise that Peruvian food continues to entice even the pickiest palates.
 The World’s 50 Best Restaurants 2024 is a distinguished organization that showed its list of the world’s best restaurants on June 5th, 2024, in Las Vegas, Nevada.

-Over 1,080 international restaurant industry experts, including important organizations worldwide, also participated.
-This year’s winner was Barcelona’s Disfrutar, run by the trio of chefs Oriol Castro, Eduard Xatruch, and Mateu Casañas.
+Consequently, this year’s winner was Barcelona’s Disfrutar, run by the trio of chefs Oriol Castro, Eduard Xatruch, and Mateu Casañas.

-Disfrutar Barcelona in Spain offers a tasting menu.
-It features avant-garde cooking with dishes notable for their strong Mediterranean flavors.
-Other favorites, such as Table by Bruno Verjus, made it to third place, and Asador Etxebarry is the runner-up.
+Also, other favorites, such as Table by Bruno Verjus, made it to third place, and Asador Etxebarry is the runner-up.

+Because of this, Central can’t vote in the next poll.
 In this prestigious list, you can find the finest restaurants in the world, such as Eleven Madison Park, Osteria Francescana in Modena, Italy, and more.
-However, we’ve got 5 Peruvian restaurants that made it to the 100 Best Restaurants, and 3 are in the 50 Best list.

 However, in this blog, we’ll tell you about the 5 Peruvian restaurants included this year.
 They include the 5th best restaurant in the world and the best in Latin America, Maido, by Mitsuharu “Micha” Tsumura.